Infections Caused by Bacteria Related to Tuberculosis (TB)

 A MAC infection can spread throughout the body in the following people:

-• People with advanced AIDS
+• People with advanced HIV infection (also called AIDS)

 To diagnosis widespread MAC infection, doctors usually try to grow (culture) the bacteria from a sample of blood or from tissue taken from the bone marrow, the liver, or an infected lymph node.